MetaboHUB-MetaToul/goodPractices/README.md

 ## Creation of a git repository

 In the case of a completely new development, the first step is to create a git repository in the forge that you use in your institute (INRAE forge, github, etc...).
+It is important that the git project is registered in a github or gitlab group belonging to the project managers.

 In the case of non-permanent developer, it's crucial that the repo is available to his/her supervisors.